 - Objective measurements of weights, distances, heights, and forces associated with each job task

-- A customized, easy to read chart of all physical job demands
+- A customized, and easy to read physical demands analysis checklist of all physical demands of the job

 - Digital images of specific job tasks and equipment/tools used

-- A description of environmental conditions and personal protective equipment
+- A description of the jobs environmental demands and personal protective equipment

 Who Completes The PDA?

-- The analysis is always completed by a qualified evaluator (physiotherapist, occupational therapist, or kinesiologist) who is skilled in functional movement and job analysis
+- The analysis is always completed by a qualified health care evaluator (physiotherapist, occupational therapist, or kinesiologist) who is skilled in functional movement and physical demands analysis training

-- The evaluator will analyze the job by discussing the tasks with a representative familiar with the job, observing the job in action, and gathering objective measurements
+- The evaluator will complete a physical demand analysis form that goes through an analysis of the job by discussing the tasks with a representative familiar with the job, observing the job in action, and gathering objective measurements

 - The PDA is not finalized until it is verified by the employer representative